 From an operational point of view, Carbon Calories is a b2b2c.
 Yet, while conducting our briefing sessions, it became clear that Carbon Calories needed to be positioned as consumer-facing.
-With different channels for community involvement (such as their open-source wiki engine to consolidate data on carbon emissions—we called it WikiCarbon, and its contributors Carbon Calories' "collective brain trust"—and a strong belief that citizens should have a right to the knowledge Carbon Calories aims to communicate, we created a 360° identity that both consumers and companies could get behind.
+With different channels for community involvement (such as their open-source wiki engine to consolidate data on carbon emissions—we called it WikiCarbon, and its contributors Carbon Calories' "collective brain trust"—and a strong belief that citizens should have a right to the knowledge Carbon Calories aims to communicate, Carbon Calories needed a 360° identity that both consumers and companies could get behind.

 The content: a resource for individual empowerment